- Provide all the information about how you want the reader to do the task in this letter.

 cc: [Name of copy recipient] - Optional -

-Sample letter to order a new plan for a research.
+Sample letter to order a new plan to increase sales.

 Further things to consider when writing directive letters to colleagues